Art Therapy for Anxiety (and other challenges, too!) with Erin Kirkpatrick, MA, ATR, LPC

 I also witnessed first-hand how effective art therapy can be when a loved one received various treatments for anxiety and depression.
 Art therapy helped them to relax, develop more trusting relationships with their therapists, and become immersed in a joyful creative process in the midst of such a difficult personal struggle.

-Tell us how you incorporate art into anxiety therapy:
+Can you tell us more about how you incorporate art into anxiety therapy?

 Do you only provide art therapy, or do you use other types of therapy in your sessions?